 In the exact center of the chamber, so that the rays of sun slanted across the stones in front of him but also did not touch more than his whiskers in passing, Tai Lung knelt just as if he were back in his solitary confinement, his arms even extended and bent at the wrists as if he still wore the colossal manacles which had chained him in place for so long.
 Nothing held him here; if he wished, he could attack Shifu now, or simply rise and dart past him through the open door.

 But it was plain to see that he would not be going anywhere, had no inclination to.
 His massive shoulders were visibly slumped...his thick, bushy tail lay listlessly on the floor...his claws were sheathed, leaving his paws upturned in an incongruous image of supplication.
-And while his rosette-studded fur remained ragged from his battle with Po, blood and dirt and sweat matting it in clumps and snarls, and a certain dazed cast still hung over his features, much more seemed to be at work here than mere weariness or lingering shell shock.
+And while his rosette-studded fur remained ragged from his battle with Po, blood and dirt and sweat matting it in clumps and snarls where it had not been carefully bandaged, and a certain dazed cast still hung over his features, much more seemed to be at work here than mere weariness or lingering shell shock, or even his wounds.

 This was not the student he had once trained, nor was it the implacable foe who, just yesterday, had nearly ended his life in the temple above.
 Shifu was not even certain who this was...and he wondered if Tai Lung himself knew.
 The expression on his face, for all its rigidity, flatness, and refusal to give any quarter even in displaying the inner workings of his heart and soul, was still easily readable to Shifu...but terribly complex and conflicted.
 Despair, confusion, denial, anguish, self-loathing, hatred, and above all, an utter helplessness, as if he had given up and lost all hope.